SwapanRaj01maveric/SwapanRaj01maveric/README.md

 - 👋 Hi, I’m @SwapanRaj
 - 👀 I’m interested in data science
-- 🌱 I’m currently learning python, pyhton libraries and ML
+- 🌱 I’m currently learning python, python libraries and ML
 - 💞️ I’m looking to collaborate on data science field and projects
 - 📫 How to reach me swaaraj01@gmail.com